Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Antibiotics: This medicine helps prevent infection from bacteria.
+- Antibiotics help prevent infection from bacteria.
 You may receive antibiotics before and after your surgery.

-- General anesthesia: This medicine keeps you completely asleep and free from pain during surgery.
+- General anesthesia will keep you completely asleep and free from pain during surgery.

 - A pulse oximeter is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.

-- Central venous pressure (CVP) line: This is a thin tube put into a vein near your collarbone, or in your neck or groin.
+- A central venous pressure (CVP) line is a tube put in a vein near your collarbone, or in your neck or groin.
 The CVP line can monitor the fluid and pressure in your blood vessels.
-The CVP line also may be used to give medicines or IV fluids.
+The CVP line also may be used to give medicines or fluids.

-- Foley catheter: This is a tube placed into your bladder to drain your urine into a bag.
+- A Foley catheter is a tube placed into your bladder to drain your urine into a bag.

-- Nasogastric tube: A nasogastric tube will be put into your nose and down into your stomach.
+- A nasogastric (NG) tube will be put into your nose and down into your stomach.
 The tube may be attached to a suction machine used to keep your stomach empty.

 During your surgery: